-Thinking of hiring a freelancer?
-While you may be wary of taking on full time staff during these precarious times, you might have considered taking on freelancers to help fill a skills gap on your team or add value to a project you had put on hold during lockdown.
+Thinking of hiring freelancers?
+While you may be wary of taking on full-time staff during these precarious times, you might have considered hiring freelancers online to help fill a skills gap on your team or add value to a project you had put on hold during lockdown.

-While you may be wary of taking on full time staff during these precarious times, you might have considered taking on freelancers to help fill a skills gap on your team or add value to a project you had put on hold during lockdown.
+While you may be wary of taking on full-time staff during these precarious times, you might have considered hiring freelancers online to help fill a skills gap on your team or add value to a project you had put on hold during lockdown.

-Never hired a freelancer before?
+Never hired freelancers before?
 Worked with a few in the past?

-Whether you're a newbie or not when it comes to hiring freelancers, we want to ensure that you get the most out of your experience.
+Whether you're a newbie or not when it comes to hiring freelancers online, we want to ensure that you get the most out of your experience.